essmanw/FIN-321-PROJECT/Stage_2_Spec.md

 ## 1. Problem Statement

-Our company, a U.S. aerospace manufacturer, will receive **€17.8 million** in **one year** (≈ USD $20 million at spot 1.1600).
-Because our financial reporting is in USD, we face exposure to **EUR/USD depreciation risk**.
+Our company, a U.S. aerospace manufacturer, will receive €17.8 million in one year (≈ USD $20 million at spot 1.1600).
+Because our financial reporting is in USD, we face exposure to EUR/USD depreciation risk.
 The objective is to evaluate and compare hedging alternatives that stabilize USD proceeds while balancing cost and flexibility.
 This specification supports the treasury decision on whether and how to hedge the exposure through forwards, money-market instruments, or options.